Irvinehimself/Irvines-Firejail-Extras/README.md

 [*Return to contents*](#contents)

 #### FjTools-GuessMissingEtcs
 Much like *FjTools-GuessMissingLibs*, it attempts to find all the files in `/etc` owned by an applications dependencies.
-This list can then be drastically cropped to the bare necessities needed to run the application.
-It also creates a list of files in `/etc` which are not owned by any package.
+This list can then be quickly [bisected](https://en.wikipedia.org/wiki/Bisection_method) to to remove unneeded entries.

+*Note:* *FjTools-GuessMissingEtcs* also creates a list of files in `/etc` which are not owned by any package.
 This includes things like: *hostname and machine-id*, which may, or may not be needed for certain functionality.
 See [**Browsers and HDMI audio**](#browsers-and-hdmi-audio)

 [*Return to contents*](#contents)